Perpetually Dominating Large Grids: Preliminaries

 \emph{Eternal Domination} can be regarded as a combinatorial pursuit-evasion game played on a graph $G$.
-There exist two players: one of them controls the \emph{guards}, while the other controls the \emph{rioter} (or \emph{attacker}).
+There exist two players: one of them controls the \emph{guards}, while the other controls the \emph{attacker}.
 The game takes place in \emph{rounds}.
-Each round consists of two \emph{turns}: one for the guards and one for the rioter.
+Each round consists of two \emph{turns}: one for the guards and one for the attacker.

 Initially (round $0$), the guard tokens are placed such that they form a dominating set on $G$.
-Then, without loss of generality, the rioter attacks a node without a guard on it.
-A guard, dominating the attacked node, must now move on it to counter the attack.
+Then, without loss of generality, the attacker attacks a vertex without a guard on it.
+A guard, dominating the attacked vertex, must now move on it to counter the attack.
 Notice that at least one such guard exists because their initial placement is dominating.
-Moreover, the rest of the guards may move; a guard on node $v$ can move to any node in $N[\{v\}]$.
+Moreover, the rest of the guards may move; a guard on vertex $v$ can move to any vertex in $N[v]$.
 The guards wish to ensure that their modified placement is still a dominating set for $G$.
-The game proceeds in a similar fashion in any subsequent rounds.
-Guards win if they can counter any attack of the rioter and perpetually maintain a dominating set; that is, for an infinite number of attacks.
-Otherwise, the rioter wins if she manages to force the guards to reach a placement that is no longer dominating; then, an attack on an undominated node suffices to win.
+The game proceeds in a similar fashion in any subsequent round.
+Guards win if they can counter any attack of the attacker and eternally maintain a dominating set; that is, for an infinite number of attacks.
+Otherwise, the attacker wins, as he manages to force the guards to reach a placement that is no longer dominating; then, an attack on an undominated vertex suffices to win.
+From now on, we say that a vertex is \emph{unoccupied} when no guard lies on it.

-\begin{definition} $\gamma^\infty(G)$ stands for the \emph{eternal domination number} of a graph $G$, i.e., the minimum size of a guards' team that can eternally dominate $G$ (when \emph{all} guards can move at each turn). \end{definition}
+\begin{definition} $\gamma^\infty_{\mathrm{m}}(G)$ stands for the \emph{m-eternal domination number} of a graph $G$, i.e., the minimum size of a guards' team that can eternally dominate $G$ (when \emph{all} guards can move at each turn). \end{definition}